Software developers vs software engineers

 Learn about the differences between these two types of software professionals

-People studying to become a software developer should learn and stay up to date on different programming languages.
+People studying to become software developers should learn and stay up to date on different programming languages.
 They should also develop knowledge of the industry in which they want to work (e.g., finance for the banking industry).

 A software developer must have high-level analytical skills for comparing the users’ needs with their software’s capabilities.
 They must have knowledge and familiarity with several computer languages (e.g., Java, C#, C++, Python) to work with different computer programs.
 They must also understand the logic of code in other computer languages and know how to use open-source tools (e.g., GitHub).